RaturiAR7/t-cipherAnimation/README.md

-# There are two animation components: 1.Animation1 and 2.Animation2
+# There are two animation components:

+1.Animation1
+2.Animation2

-# Before both the component one and two show the same animation in different ways
+Both the component one and two show the same animation in different ways

+# Note

-# You can toggle the two animations by uncommenting one of the following animation components from App.jsx file.
+You can toggle the two animations by uncommenting one of the following animation components from App.jsx file.